JuliaLang/julia/doc/src/manual/environment-variables.md

 ### `JULIA_PKGRESOLVE_ACCURACY`

-A positive `Int` that determines how much time the max-sum subroutine `MaxSum.maxsum()` of the package dependency resolver will devote to attempting satisfying constraints before giving up: this value is by default `1`, and larger values correspond to larger amounts of time.
+A positive `Int` that determines how much time the package dependency resolver's max-sum subroutine `MaxSum.maxsum()` will devote to attempting to satisfy constraints before giving up.
+This value's default is `1`, with higher values corresponding to longer amounts of time.

 Suppose the value of `$JULIA_PKGRESOLVE_ACCURACY` is `n`.
 Then